Kitty-Dyson/ROR-Zoom-script/README.md

 Download AutoHotkey here, https://www.autohotkey.com/

-then just download the .ahk file and run it. you can download by right clicking on the file > "save link as", or go to releases, or copy the code and save the file yourself if u wanna
+then just download the .ahk file and run it. you can download by right clicking on the file > "save link as", or go to releases, or copy the code yourself and save the file yourself if u wanna